Skip to main content

 Ask Sofie to convert variables

-Ask Sofie to turn those values into placeholders.
+Ask Sofie to turn those values into clear fields.

 4